Events & Resources

 New menu items, limited-time offers help McDonald’s get back on track in Q2

-The news: McDonald’s delivered strong Q2 results that topped analysts’ expectations, signaling a rebound in its core US market.
+The news: McDonald’s delivered strong Q2 results that topped analysts’ expectations, signaling a significant rebound in its core US market.

 • Adjusted earnings per share were $3.19, up 7% YoY (5% on a constant currency basis), beating the $3.15 forecast.